Lambda-X-Master/Front-end/README.md

-_Note: All text in italics is intructions for your documentation and should eventually be deleted_
+_Note: All text in italics is intructions for your documentation and should eventually be deleted.
+Use this as a guideline for your docs, not as an absolute format._

 # Title of project goes here

 ### Contributors

-_In Week 5 add contributor info below, make sure to edit the social links for each member.
+_In Week 5 add contributor info below, make sure add images and edit the social links for each member.
 Add or delete these place-holders as needed._

 |                                       [Student 1](https://github.com/)                                        |                                       [Student 2](https://github.com/)                                        |                                       [Student 3](https://github.com/)                                        |                                       [Student 4](https://github.com/)                                        |                                       [Student 5](https://github.com/)                                        |
 | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------: |